andrewvaughan/template-core/.github/PULL_REQUEST_TEMPLATE/STANDARD.md

 Pull Request.
 -->

-- [ ] By checking this box, I agree to the project's Contributing Guidelines as provided, here:
+- [ ] By checking this box, you agree to the project's Contributing Guidelines as provided, here:

 <https://github.com/andrewvaughan/template-core/blob/main/.github/CONTRIBUTING.md>